0x00ibrahim/DistanceMeasurement/README.md

 # DistanceMeasurement

-servo motor control with PIC16F628A microcontroller and HC-SR04 distance sensor.

 ---

 In this study, servo motor control has been done by using PIC16F628A microcontroller and HC-SR04 distance sensor.
 For the microcontroller, microC compiler and PICkit2 programming board used.
 The circuit diagram has been drawn by using Proteus.